When can I make an appointment?

 What should I do if I have an emergency?

-An orthopaedic surgeon from Blue Ridge Bone & Joint is on call 24 hours a day.
+An orthopaedic surgeon from Asheville Orthopaedic Associates, P.A. is on call 24 hours a day.
 Should an emergency arise after office hours, we suggest you first contact our physician on call at (828) 258-8800.

 What should I expect when I request a prescription or prescription refill?